John Astley (courtier)

-John Astley (ca. 1507 – 1595, Maidstone), also seen as Ashley, was an English courtier, Marian exile, and Master of the Jewel Office.
+John Astley (ca. 1507 – 1596, Maidstone), also seen as Ashley, was an English courtier, Marian exile, and Master of the Jewel Office.
 He was a Member of Parliament on many occasions.

-Life
+Family connections

 He was connected to the Boleyn family through his mother Anne Wood, sister of Elizabeth Boleyn, Lady Boleyn who was married to James Boleyn.
-His father was Thomas Astley of Hilmorton, Anne being his second wife.
+His father was Thomas Astley of Hillmorton, Anne being his second wife.
+His older brother was Thomas Astley of Writtle, and a younger brother, Richard Astley of Thetford (died 1601), a groom of the privy chamber, also found a role in the royal Jewel House.
+Richard Astley's daughter Mary married Stephen Pears or Pearce, a keeper of the Royal Wardrobe at Richmond Palace.

+Career

-He married in 1545 Katherine Champernowne, later known as Kat Ashley.
+In 1545, John Astley married Katherine Champernown, later known as Kat Ashley.
 At this point Katherine was governess to Princess Elizabeth.
 Astley in Elizabeth's household met Roger Ascham, who became a friend; he prompted Ascham's work A Report of Germany on the Emperor Charles V, and is mentioned as a dinner-party guest in the introductory section of The Scholemaster (1570).

 In 1554 he was in Padua.
 On the accession of Elizabeth he returned to England, and in December 1558 was appointed Master of the Jewel House and Treasurer of Her Majesty's jewels and plate.
 An inventory of the jewels and plate made by Astley in 1574 has been published.
 His wife Kat was appointed chief gentlewoman of the privy chamber (she died in 1565), and he was also one of the grooms of the chamber.

 He obtained from the crown a grant of the mastership of the game in Enfield Chase and park, with the office of steward and ranger of the manor of Enfield.
 Accompanying Elizabeth on her visit to the University of Cambridge in 1564, he was created M.A.
 In or about 1568 the queen granted him a lease in reversion of the castle and manor of Allington, Kent, and he also had an estate at Otterden.
 He bought Maidstone Palace and had work done to the front of the building.
-His death appears to have occurred about July 1595.
-He was aged about 88; he and his wife Margaret are buried in Maidstone church.
+In 1595, Edward Cary joined him as master of the jewel house, where Cary then took over the office duties.
+Astley died August 1, 1596 at age 89 and is buried at All Saints' Church.